Covid 19 Outbreak

 Right to Rent

-Landlords Right to Rent which now requires landlords or agents to check ID of all prospective adult occupiers, was initially rolled out in parts of the West Midlands on 1 December 2014 and across the rest of England on 1 February 2016.
+The Right to Rent under the Immigration Act 2016 requires landlords or agents to check ID of all prospective adult occupiers over the age of 18.
 Where an adult occupier has a time limited right to remain, landlords and letting agents will need to conduct follow up checks.
 These need to be made 12 months from the initial check or at the expiry of the individual’s right to be in the UK, whichever is the later.

-The Home Office announced on 2 November 2016 that the date for new offences under Immigration Act 2016, relevant to the private rented sector in England, will come into force from 1 December 2016.
-The new measures follow the introduction of civil penalties created under Immigration Act 2014 and aim to make it easier for private landlords to evict illegal migrant tenants, create new criminal offences for rogue landlords and agents who knowingly, or with reasonable cause to believe, let to illegal migrants.
+Any offences under the Immigration Act 2016, relevant to the private rented sector in England, came into force on the 1st December 2016.
+The measures follow the introduction of civil penalties created under Immigration Act 2014 and aim to make it easier for private landlords to evict illegal migrant tenants, create new criminal offences for rogue landlords and agents who knowingly, or with reasonable cause to believe, let to illegal migrants.
 The offences are part of wider Government measures to tackle illegal immigration, and protect public services and access to the private rented sector for lawful residents.

 Right to Rent Checklist: